 In 1840, Wallace participated in the Battle of Plum Creek and, in the Spring of 1842, fought against Mexican General Adrian Woll’s invasion of Texas.

-Later that year, he volunteered for the Somervell Raid across the Rio Grande and, afterward, joined a splinter group that was later called the Mier Expedition to further penetrate Mexico.
+Later that year, he volunteered for the Somervell Raid across the Rio Grande and, afterward, joined a splinter group that was later called the Mier Expedition to penetrate Mexico further.
 However, the group was surrounded and captured by a force ten times their size.
 Forced into central Mexico, the men could escape but were quickly recaptured and forced to participate in what became known as the “Black Bean Incident.”
-This was a “lottery,” in which black and white beans were placed in a crock, in a 1 to 10 ratio.
+This was a “lottery,” in which black and white beans were placed in a crock in a 1 to 10 ratio.
 Those who drew a black bean were executed, while a white bean meant prison.
 Wallace was one of the “lucky” ones, drawing a white bean, and soon found himself on an 800-mile forced march to the Perote Prison in Vera Cruz.
-After several U.S. Congressmen signed a petition, he was released and joined in the Mexican-American War after his return to Texas.
+After several U.S. Congressmen signed a petition, he was released and joined the Mexican-American War after returning to Texas.

 Somewhere along the line, Wallace was granted a piece of land by the State of Texas, where he ranched along the Medina River.
 However, in his later years, he was living in Frio County, and when a small village was formed, it was named “Bigfoot,” after Wallace, who had made a legend of himself during his lifetime.

 Described as humorous, mellow, and honest, he became a teller of tales, which were extremely popular among his visitors though sometimes embellished.
 In 1870, some of these tales were told by biographer John Duval in a best-selling book called The Adventures of Big Foot Wallace, The Texas Ranger, which further contributed to his reputation as a Texas folk hero.

 Wallace died on January 7, 1899, and shortly after that, the Texas legislature appropriated money for moving his body to the State Cemetery in Austin, Texas.